-Indigenous communities around the world have been caring for the environment much longer than we have.
-We admire how Indigenous peoples globally, and within Canada use their wisdom of the earth to protect the natural world and advocate for human flourishing.
+Indigenous communities around the world have been caring for the environment for thousands of years.
+We admire how Indigenous peoples globally, and within Canada use their wisdom of the earth to protect the natural world and advocate for equality for the people who call it home.
 Get to know some incredible Canadian Indigenous environmental initiatives that combine environmental stewardship and social justice.

 Edéhzhíe Protected Area